mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 new recruits.
 Occasionally travellers might see a fleet on exercise or encounter an interdiction patrol.
-The latter exists to keep unauthorized personnel and ships away from a ‘red zoned’ world, ie one to which civilian access is restricted.
-Most naval installations can also be considered ‘red zones’; ships approaching are usually boarded and searched if they cannot explain their presence and will normally be turned around and sent on their way unless they have the correct permits.
+The latter exists to keep unauthorized personnel and ships away from a 'red zoned' world, ie one to which civilian access is restricted.
+Most naval installations can also be considered 'red zones'; ships approaching are usually boarded and searched if they cannot explain their presence and will normally be turned around and sent on their way unless they have the correct permits.
 Ignoring a red zone is grounds for the navy to fire on a vessel,